Завершенные и отмененные проекты

 The World Summit on the Information Society (WSIS) was a two-summit UN conference organised by the ITU at which important cornerstones for the information and knowledge society should be laid.
 FSFE is participated along with other civil societies to make sure that the principles of the digital age will protect digital freedom, sharing of knowledge, access to information and Free Software.

-The Brave GNU World is a monthly column issued from 1999 to 2004 that addressed technical and non-technical readers alike.
+The Brave GNU World was a monthly column issued from 1999 to 2004 that addressed technical and non-technical readers alike.
 Its aim was to provide insights into current projects and developments based upon the philosophy of Free Software.
 The Brave GNU World was translated into nine languages, possibly making it the farthest-spread monthly column worldwide.

-The objectives are to have Free Software classified as an intangible world cultural heritage by the UNESCO, and registered in the World Memory Register (another UNESCO project).
+The objectives were to have Free Software classified as an intangible world cultural heritage by the UNESCO, and registered in the World Memory Register (another UNESCO project).
 The Free Software community and the UNESCO share the same freedom, equality and fraternity values.
 Such a recognition would be a great promotion of Free Software.